HuantWang/SUPERSONIC/AE.md

 # Section 2: Jupyter - Experimental Evaluation

+## Evaluation: Section 5.1 Figure-3 Optimizing Image Pipelines

+- **For Intel:**
+You could refer [here](http://1.14.76.177:7036/tree?) for detailed instructions to reproduce the results with Python Jupyter Notebook.

+- **For AMD:**
+You could refer [here](http://1.14.76.177:7036/tree?) for detailed instructions to reproduce the results with Python Jupyter Notebook.

+## Evaluation: Section 5.2 Figure-4 Neural Network Code Generation

+- **For Intel:**
+You could refer [here](http://1.14.76.177:7036/tree?) for detailed instructions to reproduce the results with Python Jupyter Notebook.

+- **For AMD:**
+You could refer [here](http://1.14.76.177:7036/tree?) for detailed instructions to reproduce the results with Python Jupyter Notebook.

+## Evaluation: Section 5.3 Figure-5 Code Size Reduction

+- **For Intel:**
+You could refer [here](http://1.14.76.177:7036/tree?) for detailed instructions to reproduce the results with Python Jupyter Notebook.

+- **For AMD:**
+You could refer [here](http://1.14.76.177:7036/tree?) for detailed instructions to reproduce the results with Python Jupyter Notebook.

+## Evaluation: Section 5.4 Figure-6 Superoptimization

+- **For Intel:**
+You could refer [here](http://1.14.76.177:7036/tree?) for detailed instructions to reproduce the results with Python Jupyter Notebook.

+- **For AMD:**
 You could refer [here](http://1.14.76.177:7036/tree?) for detailed instructions to reproduce the results with Python Jupyter Notebook.

 # Section 3: Docker - Experimental Evaluation